jeroencvlier/streamlit-webpage-portfolio/assets/portfolio/experience.md

 June 2018 - September 2020

-As a Research Geophysicist at MapXact, I led the research department and collaborated with two universities to investigate the limitations of ground-penetrating radars.
+I led the research department and collaborated with two universities to investigate the limitations of ground-penetrating radars.
 I also mentored PhD students and facilitated geophysical interpretations.
 A significant part of my role involved advising on the integration of artificial intelligence to automate interpretations of geophysical data.